freeCodeCamp/freeCodeCamp/docs/how-to-catch-outgoing-emails-locally.md

 ## Installing MailHog

-How you install and run MailHog is dependent upon your OS
+How you install and run MailHog is dependent upon your OS:

 - [Installing MailHog on macOS](#installing-mailhog-on-macos)
 - [Installing MailHog on Windows](#installing-mailhog-on-windows)